 The proposed rule includes taking action in price transparency, health equity, increasing access to emergency care in rural areas, and patient safety.

 Hospitals have been required to make pricing information available online as of January 1, 2021.
-This medicare price transparency helps Americans know exactly what to expect to pay for services and procedures performed in a hospital setting.
+This Medicare hospital price transparency helps Americans know exactly what to expect to pay for services and procedures performed in a hospital setting.
 The CMS has been actively pursuing complaints from consumers who have reported hospitals not following this order.

 Of course, many hospitals have complied, which has caused the public to notice a wide disparity in pricing.
 Pricing is often based on what has been negotiated with insurance plans, and those negotiations are made on an individual hospital basis.